akka/akka-persistence-dynamodb/docs/src/main/paradox/projection.md

 Time-to-live settings are configured per projection.
 The projection name can also be matched by prefix by using a `*` at the end of the key.
-For example, offsets can be configured to expire in 7 days for a particular projection, and in 14 days for all projections names that start with a particular prefix:
+For example, offsets can be configured to expire in 7 days for a particular projection, and in 14 days for all projection names that start with a particular prefix:

 @@ snip [offset time-to-live](/docs/src/test/scala/projection/docs/config/ProjectionTimeToLiveSettingsDocExample.scala) { #time-to-live type=conf }